• Home

 Understand your options

-Starting with the basics of your journey, we will share some of the methods of anti-aging for over 50-year-olds, including their rate of efficiency at a later stage of life.
+Starting with the basics of your journey, we will share some of the methods of anti-aging for over-50-year-olds, including their rate of efficiency at a later stage of life.

 Non-surgical

-We have all likely fallen victim to the never-ending hoax marketing advertisements showcasing ‘age reversing creams’ etc. But, what I will say is that a non-surgical method for enhancing your look is the best way to start your cosmetic journey.
+We have all likely fallen victim to the never-ending hoax marketing advertisements showcasing ‘age-reversing creams, ’ etc. But what I will say is that a non-surgical method for enhancing your look is the best way to start your cosmetic journey.
 Often these methods are reversible and will fade over time, meaning you are not stuck with a certain look should anything sour happen.

 Skincare routine

 First and foremost, you should have a skincare routine that works for your skin that you stick to religiously.
 Skip the 10-step process.
 All you need is a mild hydration cleanser, a good toner (avoid high acidic ones), a high-quality serum (potentially look for hyaluronic acid ones), a reliable moisturizer, and sunscreen.
 Avoid opting for combined sunscreen moisturizers.
-Why?
-Because they simply do not have the same effect as opting for a separate moisturizer and sunscreen.
-The UV rays are what got us here at 50+, reducing its impact now will save your skin 10 years from now, take care of it!
+For an extra boost of radiance, consider using a refreshing face spray for glowing skin to hydrate your skin throughout the day.

 Injectables

 Injectables sound daunting, but they are a great non-surgical method for smoothing the face, and or adding volume that is so often lost due to aging.
-When discussing injectables, we are talking about the infamous Botox which can be sourced from a trusted Botox distributor for safe and effective results.
+When discussing injectables, we are talking about the infamous Botox, which can be sourced from a trusted Botox distributor for safe and effective results.

 There are so many options when it comes to Botox, but be sure you discuss your options with a regulated and qualified esthetician.
 There is also the option of hyaluronic acid filler to add volume to the face.
-Perhaps you have lost volume due to weight loss, or perhaps your face has naturally lost volume and bone density (yes we lose facial bone as we age, terrifying I know).
+Perhaps you have lost volume due to weight loss, or perhaps your face has naturally lost volume and bone density (yes, we lose facial bone as we age, terrifying I know).
 Whatever the cause, these are great initial options to consider before the more invasive cosmetic treatments.

 Laser treatments

 Anti-aging laser, professionally referred to as Laser fractional resurfacing, is a treatment that uses high-energy beams of light to target cells that are perhaps damaged or discolored, and stimulate collagen production.
 Our collagen production naturally decreases as we age, causing loose skin and wrinkles that appear.
-Hence why so many women over 50 opt for lasers, to stimulate the cells they already have.
+Hence why so many women over 50 opt for lasers to stimulate the cells they already have.
 Think of the laser as a personal trainer telling your cells to get up and work harder!

 Micro-needling